• Skip to primary navigation

 December 19, 2012 By Alice

-A word of thanks to my readers Without you this would just be another blog with ramblings of …. well, me.
-But because you read it regularly, comment and brainstorm with me, you did more.
-You helped to give these old unsolved homicides renewed media attention.
-In doing so, you gave comfort to the victims’ […]
+Without you this would just be another blog but because you read it regularly, comment and brainstorm with me, you helped give these old unsolved homicides renewed media attention.
+In doing so, you gave comfort to the victims’ families who saw that their loved ones were not forgotten.
+And with that, you told them that […]

 Help NCIS solve the cold cases of Erickson and Corriveau